ecfm/CMU-MultimodalSDK/next_steps.md

 **Our next steps for the SDK**

-Small updates

-1. latest version check
-2. country/gender/origin/ information for MOSI and MOSEI files.
-3. updates on CMU-MOSI and CMU-MOSEI features.

-Long-term

-1. releasing the ICT-MMMO
-2. adding support for Multilingual MOSEI
+1. Dimension names for computational sequences
+2. BERT, and GloVe (updates) for CMU-MOSI, CMU-MOSEI, POM
+3. Releasing Social-IQ